Severe Thunderstorm Warning issued for Kimball by NWS - News Break

 Severe Thunderstorm Warning issued for Kimball by NWS

-Effective: 2021-07-09 15:53:00 CDT Expires: 2021-07-09 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
+Effective: 2021-07-09 15:44:00 CDT Expires: 2021-07-09 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
 People outside should move to a shelter, inside a strong building and away from windows.
-Target Area: Kimball A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM MDT FOR NORTHWESTERN KIMBALL COUNTY At 253 PM MDT, a severe thunderstorm was located near Oliver Reservoir, or near Kimball, moving east at 45 mph.
+Target Area: Kimball A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM MDT FOR WESTERN KIMBALL COUNTY At 244 PM MDT, a severe thunderstorm was located over Oliver Campground, or 11 miles west of Kimball, moving east at 45 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
+SOURCE...Trained weather spotters.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Oliver Reservoir and Oliver Campground.
-This includes Interstate 80 in Nebraska between mile markers 11 and 19.
+Locations impacted include Oliver Reservoir, Oliver Campground and Bushnell.
+This includes Interstate 80 in Nebraska between mile markers 1 and 19.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0